(All fields required)

 Certification: Pediatrics, 1982.

 Anne Marie Fitz, MD, was in private practice in Kentucky for two years after residency.
-She has been with the General and Community Pediatrics division since 1998.
+She has been with the Division of General and Community Pediatrics since 1998.

 Sheela Rath Geraghty, MD, MS, IBCLC, FAAP Medical Director, Center for Breastfeeding Medicine